shinobistack/gokakashi/Readme.md

-goKakashi is a Go-based tool designed to:
+**goKakashi** is a Go-based tool designed to:

-Authenticate and Pull Docker Images from multiple container registries:
+1. Authenticate and Pull Docker Images from multiple container registries:

-Docker Hub
+- Docker Hub
-AWS Elastic Container Registry (ECR) (To be implemented) Google Container Registry (GCR) (To be implemented) Azure Container Registry (ACR) (To be implemented) Scan Docker Images using Trivy for vulnerabilities.
+- AWS Elastic Container Registry (ECR) (To be implemented)
+- Google Container Registry (GCR) (To be implemented)
+- Azure Container Registry (ACR) (To be implemented)
+2. Scan Docker Images using Trivy for vulnerabilities.

-Serve Scan Reports via:
+3. Serve Scan Reports via:

-Public Web Server: Accessible without authentication.
+- Public Web Server: Accessible without authentication.
-Private Web Server: Secured access for internal use.
+- Private Web Server: Secured access for internal use.

-Directory structure
+### Project Structure

 ```
 goKakashi/